 Near real-time monitoring of the input Ta and corresponding calibration data are provided on the web site (http://rain.atmos.colostate.edu/FCDR).
 Other than this, however, there is no near real-time assessment of the data and thus the quality of the output FCDR data is dependent on the quality of the input TDR data.
 As such, the near real-time data is labeled as an interim climate data record (ICDR) instead of an FCDR indicating that it has not been fully vetted for climate applications.
-We anticipate transitioning this to FCDR status once we have had a chance to run geophysical retrievals and look at the resulting data in more detail (expected time lag of 6 months to a year).
+Every 6-12 months we will transition this to FCDR status once we have had a chance to run geophysical retrievals and look at the resulting data in more detail.